iNavFlight/inav/docs/USB_Mass_Storage_(MSC)_mode.md

 ## Performance

+Internal flash is quite fast.

-Reading is quite slow, typically c.
+For an SD card, reading is quite slow, typically c.
 340kBs, for example:

 ```
 ####################